fzzyfoxx/resume/maps_vectorization/README.md

 ---

 ### Mask R-CNN [link](./models_src/Mask_RCNN.py)
+Backbone+FPN, RPN, ROI heads; configurable losses and NMS for detection and instance masks.

 A concise reference for the Mask R-CNN implementation located at models_src/Mask_RCNN.py.
 The module provides a complete detection pipeline built from modular components suitable for research and custom training loops on synthetic map data.